 Building a Customer Base

+Don’t just focus on one-time sales; think long-term.
 Collect email addresses or phone numbers from interested customers for follow-ups.
 You could even consider running a giveaway to encourage sign-ups, enhancing the chances of repeat business.

 Regular communication through newsletters can keep your brand top of mind with potential customers.